 To explore these questions, researchers use a variety of observational, experimental, theoretical, phenomenological, and neurological approaches.
 Research areas include studies of the psycho-spiritual evolution of individuals reflected in dreams, accelerated healing in conscious dreaming and varieties of dream states and experiences, including lucid dreaming.

-Dream Research from the Spiritual Perspective: An interview with the DRI’s Co-Founder and Director , Dr Nigel Hamilton, and Noel Bell
+Dream Research from the Spiritual Perspective: An interview with the DRI’s Founding Director, Dr Nigel Hamilton, and Noel Bell

 Meet Our Team

 Nigel Hamilton serves as the Founding Director of the Centre for Counselling & Psychotherapy Education and the Dream Research Institute.
 He runs dream workshops, trainings and retreats in the UK and abroad He published Awakening Through Dreams: The Journey Through the Inner Landscape in 2014.

 Melinda Powell co-founded and directs the DRI.
 She has also served as Vice President of the International Association for the Study of Dreams.
 Melinda has developed and teaches the practice of ‘Lucid Surrender’.
 She has published and lectured widely on dreams and lucidity.